Buick Electra L7

 Technical Specifications:

-| model year | 2026 |
+| EV model year | 2026 |

-| electric range (km) | 302 |
+| Electric range (km) | 302 |

-| max. speed (km/h) | 200 |
+| EV max. speed (km/h) | 200 |

-| 0 to 100 km/h (sec) | 5.9 |
+| Acceleration 0-100 km/h (sec) | 5.9 |

-| power (h.p.) | 338 |
+| EV power (h.p.) | 338 |

-| power type | plug-in hybrid |
+| Power Type | plug-in hybrid |

-| drive type | RWD |
+| Drive Type | RWD |

-* Minimum price set by the manufacturer, excluding taxes and additional options
+* Minimum price set for the base trim by the manufacturer

 Buick Electra L7 Review